gelsogrove/shopME/finalproject-AG/PRD.md

 The ShopMe project aims to develop a WhatsApp-based e-commerce platform that leverages the WhatsApp Business API and AI technology to automate client support and order management.
 Designed as a Software as a Service (SaaS) solution, the platform enables businesses to create their own white-labeled e-commerce presence with minimal setup.
 The goal is to provide immediate and continuous 24/7 assistance, enhancing client experience and streamlining business operations.

-### 1.1 Initial Use Case: Italian Products E-commerce
+### 1.1 Initial Use Case: Italian Products Chatbots

 As our first implementation, the platform will be specialized in selling high-quality Italian products.
 Users will be able to:

 **Product Discovery and Information**:

-- Browse a curated selection of Italian DOP, IGP, and DOCG products
-- Access detailed product information, including origin, certifications, and usage suggestions
+- Access detailed product information
 - Receive personalized product recommendations
 - Learn about producers' stories and traditional production methods

 **Order Management**:

-- Place orders directly through WhatsApp
+- Place orders directly through WhatsApp chatbot
 - Receive immediate order confirmations
 - Track shipment status
 - Download invoices and fiscal documents